anhskrttt/UETSnakeProj/README.md

 ## Features, Coding Style and Deployment

 - A menu start and a menu end
-- Replay by pressing r
+- Press any key to start.
+Replay by pressing r
 - Different music in the end
 - Effect sound: collect coin, touch enemies
 - Enemies choose random directions ()